 It is a complementary eBook rich with payment strategy insights that you will find quite helpful.
 You can download the Win the Game eBook here.

-Below are highlights of some of the strategic highlights:
+Below are of some of the strategic highlights:

 You certainly can rely on the time frames and budget dollars in your current product roadmap to enhance your software.
 But that tends to be a slower process.
 Ideally, all or a portion of your development costs can be funded externally.
 One way to achieve that is to create new revenues through integrated payments.